 Your manufacturing partners will be responsible for creating and distributing your products.
 A close and communicative relationship with them is a must-have. — Getty Images/Thirawatana Phaisalratana

-When searching for and vetting a manufacturing partner, it helps to know the lingo.
-Working with a manufacturing partner requires knowing a little about a lot of different things: logistics, distribution, compliance and cash flow, among other things.
+It helps to know the lingo when searching for and vetting a manufacturing partner.
+Working with a manufacturing partner requires knowing a little about a lot of different things: logistics, distribution, compliance, and cash flow, among other things.
 This quick guide can help you start to build expertise as you speak to different manufacturing partners and grow your business.

 Prototype

-A prototype is an initial sample or model that businesses can use for testing, to solicit feedback and to introduce the concept or product to investors.
-Throwaway prototypes are lo-fi versions of a product or concept that can be made out of household items.
-These are meant to be used once to convey an idea; they can help product designers get a sense of what to build.
+A prototype is an initial sample or model that businesses can use for testing, soliciting feedback, and introducing the concept or product to investors.
+Throwaway prototypes are lo-fi versions of a product or concept made out of household items.
+They are meant to be used once to convey an idea and help product designers get a sense of what to build.
 A throwaway prototype is the same as a minimum viable product.

 [Read more: How to Create a Product Prototype]